GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     :end-before: <!-- SPHINX_EVENTS_END -->

 .. note::
     The time tags in *GEOS* are in seconds.
-Here a split between equilibration, start of the injection and injection-post-injection is chosen as the maximum time steps in these stages are quite different.
+Here a split between equilibration, start of the injection and post-injection is chosen as the maximum time steps in these stages are quite different.
 Specifically, separate ``solverApplication1`` definition is ensuring stability as the injection starts.

 The boundary conditions for the domain are imposed as follows.
 The top and bottom temperatures are set using the `FieldSpecification` on `top` and `bottom` geometrical sets defined above: